On the joint estimation of flow fields and particle properties from Lagrangian data: B-spline filtering

 where $c_j$ are spline coefficients, $\{t_j^\prime \mid j = 0, \dots, K\}$ are uniformly spaced knots with spacing $\Delta t$, and $\alpha$ denotes the cubic basis function \citep{Skare2005},

 Velocity and acceleration are then obtained analytically as the first and second derivatives of $\widehat{x}$.
 Naturally, the same construction applies to the other spatial components.

 The number of knots $K$ controls the trade-off between smoothness and fidelity.
 Increasing $K$ improves the ability of the spline to follow fine-scale fluctuations but risks fitting to measurement noise.
 Conversely, small-$K$ splines over-smooth the trajectories.
-In practice, we set $K$ adaptively such that each spline segment spans about ten measured points, a choice tuned to ensure sufficient expressivity while effectively suppress measurement noise.
+In practice, we set $K$ adaptively such that each spline segment spans about ten measured points, a choice tuned to ensure sufficient expressivity while effectively suppressing measurement noise.
+This choice of segment length is robust across the noise levels and achieves the optimal accuracy through supervision against the ground truth.
+This setup represents an idealized, best-case scenario filtering that is not available in real experimental data.
 The spline coefficients are obtained by minimizing the residual between measured and filtered positions in a least-squares sense, i.e., by minimizing

 where $\sdx{x_j}[k]$ is the measured position at the $j$th time step $t_j$, $\widehat{x}$ is the spline estimate from \eqref{equ: B-spline} evaluated at the same time, and $n_k$ is the total number of points in the track.